Parade Gardens

 To cover the curved end wall of Parade Gardens which used to be a full shelter a local artist Barbara Singleton created wonderful murals depicting local scenes old and new.

-parade gardens Play items
+Parade Gardens Play items

 We held a fundraising event at Hoylake social club to raise money to purchase play equipment suitable for toddlers and less abled children to use.